Ghosn's wife steps up call for G20 leaders to help her husband

 "My husband's basic human rights have been violated.
 And all of this came about because a few people at Nissan were working to prevent a merger between Nissan and Renault which resulted in a corporate coup," she said in a statement on Saturday.

-Her comments come a day after Ghosn abruptly cancelled what would have been his first press conference since his arrest in Tokyo in November.
+Her comments come a day after Ghosn abruptly canceled what would have been his first press conference since his arrest in Tokyo in November.
 His lawyers cited concern that it could invite retaliation by Japanese authorities.

 (Reporting by Ritsuko Ando; Editing by Himani Sarkar)